 For pregnant folks wondering what kinds of questions to ask during a prenatal appointment, Anissa gives a great example here: “What does XYZ test look for?”

-Asking for more detailed explanations of tests, procedures, or recommendations that your care provider talks about can help you understand a process better, easy anxiety about something that makes you nervous, and help you decide what kinds of tests or procedures you want to say yes or no to, if possible.
+Asking for more detailed explanations of tests, procedures, or recommendations that your care provider talks about can help you understand a process better, ease anxiety about something that makes you nervous, and help you decide what kinds of tests or procedures you want to say yes or no to, if possible.

 Both data and research and emotion and feelings play important roles in decision-making during pregnancy.